 Kids who perseverate aren’t being defiant or stubborn.
 They have specific challenges that cause them to get stuck.
 They might struggle with managing stress,

-processing information, shifting attention, or being able to put the brakes on certain behaviors or thoughts.
+, shifting attention, or being able to put the brakes on certain behaviors or thoughts.

 It’s important to know there’s a difference between perseverations and obsessions.
 Obsessions are more severe, and are part of a mental health condition called obsessive compulsive disorder (OCD).
 In some cases, kids may have both OCD and learning and thinking differences.